 Step 4: Gently plug in the flat flex cable into the new 802.11ac card.

 Step 5: Place the card down on top of the optical drive where the original AirPort card was located.
-You can now secure the card using thin tape, such as 3M Scotch to the optical drive to keep the card from moving around.
+You can now secure the card using thin tape to the optical drive to keep the card from moving around.